Solar Energy on Boats

 Solar power is a source of energy derived free from the sun, with the advance in science and technology solar energy has become an alternative source of energy that has been used to drive all sorts of electric powered devices and machines.

-One such utility powered by solar energy are the solar powered boats, as the availability of solar cells took dominance in the recent years, it has also made possible the creation of solar boats that are both quieter to run and eco-friendly as they do not pollute the environment.
+One such utility powered by solar energy are the solar-powered boats, as the availability of solar cells became popular in the recent years, it has also made possible the creation of solar boats that are both quieter to run and eco-friendly as they do not pollute the environment.

 Constance Solar Shuttle is yet another solar boat created by SolarLab and operates on Lake Constance one of the famous tourist’s attraction sites in Europe.